xavierallem/Summary1/coding_style_c_cpp.md

 in the 1st and 2nd reads only.

-**Note**: If you are following all the above steps, then you should be able to finish reading the document within 30 mins.
+**Note**: If you are following all the above steps, then you should be able to finish reading the document within 30 minutes.

 **Remember** : The goal of this is not to learn it by-heart but to scan it and implement it in your code.
-You can come back and refer this again when you are coding so that you dont make any mistakes.
+You can come back and refer this again when you are coding, since coding styles are a habit that needs to be cultivated.

 ## Index
 1. [Documentation Rules](#documentation)